Awesome menus every day of the week

 Timeless Basque recipes have been passed down from generation to generation in numerous bars and restaurants in central Bilbao, in particular, around the Old Town and the Ensanche.
 The establishments where you can try them are Amboto, Casa Rufo, Getaria, Baita Bilbao and Mazarredo or Bordatxo, specialising in seafood.

 Following your tour of the Guggenheim Museum Bilbao, you should order the extraordinary menu they serve at Bistró Guggenheim Bilbao, decorated in a minimalist style, or head to Nerua Guggenheim, which has been awarded a Michelin star.
 At the Euskalduna Conference Centre, you will find ENEKO Bilbao, another Michelin-starred restaurant, by Eneko Atxa.
-Or you can treat yourself to an exquisite meal at the restaurants in other museums and cultural centres, like Arbolagaña, in the Fine Arts Museum, or Yandiola, in Azkuna Zentroa.
+Or you can treat yourself to an exquisite meal at the restaurants in other museums and cultural centres, like Yandiola, in Azkuna Zentroa.

 Drive outside Bilbao to soak in the green landscape of Larrabetzu.
 Here you can eat at the only restaurant with three Michelin stars in Bizkaia: Azurmendi, run by Eneko Atxa.
 He has also opened Eneko, within walking distance of Azurmendi, holding one Michelin star.
 In Galdakao, you can grab a table at Patxi Asua’s Andra Mari, while in Amorebieta, you cannot miss the dining experience at Boroa, owned by Javier Gartzia.
 In the lovely Atxondo valley, there is Bittor Arginzoniz’s Etxebarri grill.

 Menus for modern times

 Restaurants have also adapted to the new era entered into as the city of Bilbao transformed its society and urban layout.
 In central Bilbao, you will find restaurants that combine contemporary design with menus adapted to the hustle and bustle of city life.
-Among them are El Viejo Zortzi, Claudio, El Txoko Berria, Mina, Larruzz and Guria.
+Among them are El Viejo Zortzi, Claudio, El Txoko Berria, Mina and Larruzz.